AlexZasorin/zellij-newtab-plus/README.md

 ## About

-This plugin allows you to name a new tab when creating it in Zellij, instead of having to hit another keybinding to rename it afterward.
-If `zoxide` is installed, it will be used to set the directory of the new tab.
+This plugin allows you to quickly name a new tab when creating it and to set it's directory using `zoxide`.

 ## Example Configuration